Elliott's target Pernod names Lead Independent Director

-PARIS (Reuters) - Pernod Ricard (PERP.PA), the family-backed French spirits group under pressure from activist investor Elliott, said on Wednesday it named business veteran Patricia Barbizet to the newly created role of Lead Independent director to further improve its governance.
+PARIS, Jan 23 (Reuters) - Penod Ricard, the family-backed French spirits group under pressure from activist investor Elliott, said on Wednesday it named business veteran Patricia Barbizet to the newly created role of Lead Independent director to further improve its governance.

 The board of directors also approved the departure of longtime family ally and former CEO Pierre Pringuet from his current role as vice-chairman of the board.